French Third Restoration: Return of the Count of Chambord

 Plaque, at the château de Chambord, of the 5 July 1871 declaration, known as the "declaration of the white flag" (déclaration du drapeau blanc), by Henri, Count of Chambord (Henri V).

 Henri insisted that he would accept the crown only on condition that France abandon its tricolour flag (associated with the French Revolution) and return to the use of the fleur de lys flag, comprising the historic royal arms of France.

 He received numerous representatives of his supporters from all social classes, and these meetings convinced him that the people of France were not so attached to the tricolor flag.
 He left France and issued a manifesto on July 5, 1871, published in L'Union, in which he declared:

 I will not let the standard of Henri IV, François I, and Joan of Arc be torn from my hands.
 I received it as a sacred deposit from the dying old king, my grandfather, in exile; it has always been for me inseparable from the memory of the absent homeland; it waved over my cradle, and I want it to shade my grave.
 In the glorious folds of this stainless standard, I will bring you order and freedom.
 Frenchmen, Henri V cannot abandon the white flag of Henri IV.

 This manifesto divided the royalists: some approved of the white flag, others considered the tricolor flag acceptable.
 Furthermore, the manifesto was mocked by the political left and alienated moderate supporters and Orléanists.

-Despite efforts by royalist leaders, including Patrice de Mac Mahon, the monarchist factions could not reconcile their differences.
+Despite efforts by royalist leaders, including Patrice de MacMahon, the monarchist factions could not reconcile their differences.
 Henry rejected a compromise whereby the fleur-de-lys would be the new king's personal standard, and the tricolour would remain the national flag.
 Pope Pius IX, upon hearing Henri's decision, notably remarked "And all that, all that for a napkin!"